 Address: 575 Herrons Ferry Rd, Rock Hill 29730

-Leave time to walk around Riverwalk afterwards and work off some calories.
-We were glad we did; it’s a beautiful area.
+Leave time to walk around Riverwalk afterward and work off some calories.
+We were glad we did; it's a beautiful area.

 Breakfast at Amelie's, a French Bakery Cafe

 The next morning we walked over to Amelie's bakery to have a lovely meal to start our day on Main Street.
 We ordered inside and sat at a table on the sidewalk to enjoy our granola, yogurt and berries, a ham and gruyere tartine (which was awesome) and coffee.